razee-io/Razee/README.md

    open http://"${RAZEEDASH_LB}":8080
    ```

 8. Integrate Razeedash with GitHub, GitHub Enterprise, or Bitbucket.
    - **GitHub**:
      1. From the Razeedash welcome screen, select the **GitHub** tile and click **Configure Github**.
      2. Follow the [link](https://github.com/settings/applications/new) in the pop-up window to register a new `OAuth` application in GitHub.
      3. Enter a name for your GitHub application, a description, and use the **Homepage URL** and **Authorization callback URL** that are displayed in the pop-up window.
      4. Click **Register application**.
      5. Copy the **Client ID** and the **Client Secret** and add these values to the pop-up window.
      6. Click **Save configuration**.
      7. If you do not own a GitHub organization, [create one](https://help.github.com/en/articles/creating-a-new-organization-from-scratch).
      8. From the Razeedash welcome screen, click **Sign in with GitHub**.
 A pop-up window opens.
      9. In the **Organization access** section, find your organization and click **Grant**.
 Enter your GitHub password when prompted.
      10. Click **Authorize <github_user_name>**.
 The RazeeDash console opens and shows the name of the organization that you granted access to.

    - **GitHub Enterprise**:
      1. From the Razeedash welcome screen, select the **GitHub Enterprise** tile and click **Configure Ghe**.
      2. Follow the [link](https://github.com/settings/applications/new) in the pop-up window to register a new `OAuth` application in GitHub.
      3. Enter a name for your GitHub application, a description, and use the **Homepage URL** and **Authorization callback URL** that are displayed in the pop-up window.

    - **Bitbucket**:
      1. From the Razeedash welcome screen, select the **Bitbucket** tile and click **Configure Bitbucket**.
      2. Follow the link in the pop-up window to register a new `OAuth` application in Bitbucket.
      3. Click on your user profile and select **View profile** to open your user profile.
      4. Select the **Settings** tab and select **OAuth** from the **Access management** section.
      5. Click **Add consumer**.
      6. Enter a name for your Bitbucket application, a description, and enter the **Callback URL** that you can find in the pop-up window of your Razeedash welcome screen.
      7. In the **Permissions** section, select **Read** access in the **Account** and **Team membership** categories.
      9. Click **Save** to store your configuration.
-     10. Expand the `OAuth` application that you created to view the **Key** and the **Secret**.
-     11. Copy the **Key** and the **Secret**, and add these values to the pop-up window.
+     10. Expand the `OAuth` application that you created to view the **Key** and the **Secret**, and copy the values to the Razeedash pop-up window.
-     12. Click **Save configuration**.
+     11. Click **Save configuration**.
+     12. From the Razeedash welcome screen, click **Sign in with Bitbucket**.
+A pop-up window opens.
+     13. Click **Grant access** to allow your bucket to access Razeedash.
+     14. If you don't have a team in Bitbucket, [create one](https://bitbucket.org/account/create-team/).

 10. Install Watch Keeper in every cluster that you want to monitor.
 The cluster where you install Watch Keeper can be a different cluster than the one where you installed Razeedash.
     1. From the Razeedash console, click **Register**.
     2. Click **Manage**.
     3. Copy the **Install Razee Agent** `kubectl` command.
     4. Run the command in the cluster that you want to monitor to create the Watch Keeper components.
 If you install Watch Keeper in the same cluster where you installed Razeedash, you see messages that some of the Watch Keeper components already exist in your cluster.
 You can ignore these messages.

        ```bash
        kubectl create -f http://<razeedash-api-lb_external_IP>:8081/api/install/cluster?orgKey=orgApiKey-<org_api_key>
        ```

        Example output for a cluster where Razeedash is installed:
        ```
        deployment.apps/remoteresource-controller created
        configmap/watch-keeper-config created